manstegling/linkboy/README.md

 ### Stagnation is death

-Taste is a dynamic and personal process.
-To like _X_, you'll need to understand _X_.

 Exploring is watching and learning the beauty of novelty.
 But where to?
 Fear not, you are not alone.
 By your side is _linkboy_ lighting the way.
 Gently encouraging you to expand your comfort-zone, one step at a time.